Skip to main content

 Profile

-I am an interdisciplinary social scientist interested in questions of work and energy.
+I am an interdisciplinary geographer interested in questions of work and energy.
 My research explores people’s experiences of work, entrepreneurship and informality at the margins of capitalist economies; the relationships and places produced by these experiences, and the possibilities they provide for enacting more just and inclusive economies.
 I am particularly interested in the ways in which the activities and aspirations of workers in the majority world challenge taken-for-granted ideas about the futures of work and energy.

 My current research focuses on the following topics: